-In a general tobacco retail store, can we sell flavored electronic cigarette products if they are mixed with 1 of the allowed flavors that can be sold in these types of stores (examples: lemon mint, chocomint, etc.)?
+Can a retailer sell flavored electronic cigarette products if they are mixed with 1 of the allowed flavors that can be sold in these types of stores (examples: lemon mint, chocomint, etc.)?

-• No. Utah code 76-10-101(7 or 8) only provides an exception for non-flavored e-cigarette products that have the taste or smell of only mint, menthol, or tobacco flavor.
-The other exception is if the flavor has been approved by an order granting a pre-market tobacco product application of the electronic cigarette product by the US FDA.
+No. Utah code 76-9-1101 (7 or 8) only provides an exception for non-flavored e-cigarette products that have the taste or smell of only menthol or tobacco.